Time and space efficient generators for quasiseparable matrices: Introduction

 The values $r_L$ and $r_U$ are the quasiseparable orders of $\mat{M}$. \end{definition}

 Other popular classes of structured matrices like Toeplitz, Vandermonde, Cauchy, Hankel matrices and their block versions, enjoy a unified description through the powerful notion of displacement rank~\citep{KKM79}.
-Consequently they benefit from space efficient representations (linear in the dimension $n$ and in the displacement rank $s$), and time efficient algorithms to apply them to a vector, compute their inverse and solve linear systems: most operations have been reduced to polynomial arithmetic~\citep{Pan90,BiPa94}, and by incorporating fast matrix algebra, this cost has been reduced from $\SO{s^2n}$ to $\SO{s^{\omega-1}n}$ by~\cite{BJS08} (assuming that two $n\times n$ matrices can be mutliplied in $\GO{n^\omega}$ for $2.3728639\leq \omega \leq 3$~\citep{LeG14}).
+Consequently they benefit from space efficient representations (linear in the dimension $n$ and in the displacement rank~$s$), and time efficient algorithms to apply them to a vector, compute their inverse and solve linear systems: most operations have been reduced to polynomial arithmetic~\citep{Pan90,BiPa94}, and by incorporating fast matrix algebra, this cost has been reduced from $\SO{s^2n}$ to $\SO{s^{\omega-1}n}$ by~\cite{BJS08} (assuming that two $n\times n$ matrices can be mutliplied in $\GO{n^\omega}$ for $2.3728639\leq \omega \leq 3$~\citep{LeG14}).

 However quasiseparable matrices do not fit in the framework of rank displacement structures.
-Taking advantage of the low rank properties, mainly two types of structured representations have been developped together with corresponding dedicated algorithms to perform common linear algebra operations: the quasiseparable generators of~\cite{VBGM05,VVM07}, sometimes referred to as sequentially semiseparable (SSS) and the hierarchically semiseparable representations (HSS) of~\cite{CGP06,XCSGL10}.
-We refer to~\citep{VBGM05} and~\citep{VVM07} for a broad bibliographic overview on the topic.
+Taking advantage of the low rank properties, mainly two types of structured representations have been developped together with corresponding dedicated algorithms to perform common linear algebra operations: the quasiseparable generators of~\cite{EiGo99,VBGM05,VVM07}, their generalization for finite block matrices by~\cite{EiGo05}, that coincides with the sequentially semiseparable (SSS) representation of~\cite{CDGPSVW05} and the hierarchically semiseparable representations (HSS) of~\cite{CGP06,XCSGL10}.
+We refer to~\citep{VBGM05},~\citep{VVM07} and~\cite{XCSGL10} for a broad bibliographic overview on the topic.
 Note also the alternative approach of Givens and unitary weights in~\cite{DVB07}.